mrowdy/slemgrim.github.io/_drafts/how-immutability-changed-the-way-i-think.md

 post.get('method'); // POST
 ```

-Although we now lose direct access to objects properties we don't need think about the manual stuff from above.
+Although we now lose direct access to objects properties we no can focus on our goals instead of fighting against mutability.

 Bla bla, when should we use it?
 ---

+### Concurrency

+This is the number one reason for immutability.
+You don't have to lock something if it doesn't change.
+In JS there
+is no real concurrency.
+Instead we have an [Event Loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop).

+### To avoid side effects.

+Changing properties of objects is Mutation.
+Mutation is by definition a side effect.
+Everyone of us learned that
+wy should avoid side effects at all cost.
+We don't have to look into the implementation of a function if it doesn't have
+any side effects.
+Our code gets easier to reason about and will be more predictable and more testable.

+Imagine your address book filled with email addresses.
+What if someone gets a new email and abandons his old one,
+or what if it isn't your affair responding to your email, but her partner?
+All side effects.
+All avoidable.

+### With functional Programming

+There are times where you have to stop and think about whether you're dealing with a value or a reference.
+Immutable
+objects are always values.
+This is one of the core principles of functional programming.
+If i pass a value to a function
+i can promise it stays forever the same.

 When to not use it
 ---

+### Often changing properties

+If you have objects that change really often, it isn't the best idea to create a new instance for every change.
+This is especially true for games and simulations where this happens multiple times a second.
+I don't say you can't use
+immutability in games but it's way easier to fall into performance issues than with mutable objects.

+### Huge data structures

+If you have a really huge tree of data stored as an immutable container i recommend checking your memory consumption.
+Garbage collection will kill all old objects but copying big objects comes with its price.

 Conclusion
 ---

-With that said, I'm not an enthusiast in this matter.
-Some problems just don't model nicely when everything is
+Some problems just don't model nicely when everything is immutable.
-immutable.
 But I do think that we should try to push as much of our code in that direction as possible.
 In short: the advantages always depend on the problem, but I would tend to prefer immutability.